kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_frontend/README.md

 2) Configure environment
 - Copy .env.example to .env and set:
   - REACT_APP_API_BASE_URL (e.g., http://localhost:3001)
+  - Or leave it unset when running in an HTTPS preview to use the proxy

 3) Run the app
 - npm start

-App will run at http://localhost:3000
+App will run at http://localhost:3000 (or your preview URL)

 ## Project Structure